-(Image courtesy of Jack Tillmany) (From Old Corral image collection) 1929 stage play (Courtesy of Dale Crawford & Jim Sorensen)
+(Courtesy of Jack Tillmany) 1929 stage play (From Old Corral collection) (Courtesy of Dale Crawford & Jim Sorensen)

 Hodgins is interred at Valhalla Memorial Park, North Hollywood, California, Section 147, Garden Of Peace (Urn Garden).

 1893 - 1964

 Born in Payson, Utah in 1893, Earle Hodgins began his film career in the mid 1930s and became typecast as a machine gun talking carnival barker, medicine show huckster, con artist, snake oil salesman, auctioneer, etc. And he played that role in scores of films and TV shows.
 One of the best examples of Hodgins doing his Indian remedy Medicine Show bit is in John Wayne's PARADISE CANYON (Lone Star/Monogram, 1935).